newrelic/helm-charts/charts/newrelic-k8s-metrics-adapter/README.md

           value: 10000
 ```

-The NRQL query that will be run to get the `nginx_average_requests` vale will be:
+The NRQL query that will be run to get the `nginx_average_requests` value will be:

 ```sql
 FROM Metric SELECT average(nginx.server.net.requestsPerSecond) WHERE clusterName='ClusterName' AND `k8s.namespaceName`='nginx' SINCE 2 MINUTES AGO